 This file includes Belated Greeting, Photo Tips and Advent Idea.
-Also see Christmas Humor, Christmas Fun, Christmas Albums, Christmas Poems, Christmas Pages and Winter.
+Also see Christmas Humor, Christmas Fun (includes card making), Christmas Albums, Christmas Poems, Christmas Pages and Winter.

 May you have the gladness of Christmas which is hope;